Arcana (convention): Past conventions

 MinnCon 17 was held October 8–10, 1987.
 Programming included a slide show/talk by Jon Arfstrom, a discussion of copyright law by David Page, several panels, two film screenings, a slide show/talk by Robert Guttke about his artwork, and an improvisatory performance by Paul Dice, Ed Shannon, Mike Odden and Rodger Gerberding.

 Arcana 18 was held October 7–9, 1988.
 This was the first convention after the name change from "MinnCon" to "Arcana" but consistent numbering was maintained.
 The Guests of Honor were Robert Weinberg and Don Herron.
 Programming included talks by the guests of honor, a slide show/talk by Rodger Gerberding, several panels, an open reading, and three hours of gaming.
 The first Minnesota Fantasy Awards were given to author Carl Jacobi, writer/poet Donald Wandrei, writer/editor Howard Wandrei, and author Clifford Simak.

 Arcana 19 was held October 6–8, 1989.
 The Guest of Honor was Charles DeVet.
 Programming included panels, readings, an interview with Charles DeVet, open reading, a session of "Call of Cthulhu" gaming, and a Saturday night performance of "Gotterdamerung".
 The convention also featured several slide show/talks including "Carnivorous Plants: Fact and Fiction" by Michaela Waltz, "A Sherlock Holmes Tour" by R. Dixon Smith, and "The Art of Mike Odden" by Mike Odden.
 The 1989 Minnesota Fantasy Award was presented to author Gordon R. Dickson.

 Arcana 20 was held October 5–7, 1990.
 The Guest of Honor was Richard Lupoff.
 Programming included an interview with the guest of honor, two slide show/talk presentations by Rodger Gerberding, several panels, an open reading, several film screenings, and a session of "Call of Cthulhu" gaming.
 The 1990 Minnesota Fantasy Award was presented to writer Poul Anderson.

 Arcana 21 was held October 4–6, 1991.
 The Guest of Honor was Harry O. Morris.
-Programming included panels, readings, an interview with Harry O. Morris, an auction, open reading, and screenings of the 1984 Quay Brothers animated short Street of Crocodiles and the 1964 movie Kwaidan.
+Programming included panels, readings, an interview with Harry O. Morris, an auction, open reading, and screenings of the 1984 Brothers Quay animated short Street of Crocodiles and the 1964 movie Kwaidan.
 Notable slide show/talk presentations included "Clarence Laughlin: Visionary Photographer" by Rodger Gerberding and "Twenty Years of MinnCon" by Eric Carlson.
 Also featured was the Artists Intermedia Repertory Ensemble, an improvisatory performance by Paul Dice, Ed Shannon, Mike Odden and Rodger Gerberding.
 The 1991 Minnesota Fantasy Award was presented to Charles DeVet.